CONTENIDOS DE LA ASIGNATURA

 **MATTER AND ITS PROPERTIES (I recommend it to you)

-MASA, VOLUMEN Y DENSIDAD
+MASA, VOLUMEN Y DENSIDADMASS, VOLUME AND DENSITY

 Mass: mass is the amount of materia in an object.
 The smallest unit of matter is the atom.
 Atoms can combine to form molecules.
 An ion is a charged atom or molecule.